thecheis/Boston-Icons/README.md

 Copy entire icon theme folder into `/YOUR-HOME/.icons` directory

-For all users copy it into `/usr/share/icons`
+For all users copy it into `/usr/share/icons` (root mode is needed)

 ---